 Two classic loaf breads are combined for this moist and tender pumpkin banana bread.
 It has all the fall pumpkin spice flavors plus added sweetness from the ripe bananas.
 Plus it’s so incredibly easy to make!
 Breakfast never tasted so good.

 Growing up, we didn’t have banana bread in my house.
 We had other loaf cakes, like my mom’s easy orange cake, but never banana or pumpkin.
 It wasn’t until I visited the US that I had my first taste of either one, and immediately I was hooked.
 So I thought: why not make a delicious cake that combines the two?
-That’s how this banana pumpkin bread recipe was born.
+That’s how this banana pumpkin bread recipe was born, and it quickly became one of my favorite pumpkin dessert recipes.

 I was born with a sweet tooth, so it’s no surprise the sweet, tender and moist banana and pumpkin breads both appealed to me.
 Ever since then, both cakes have become a staple in my household.
 Whenever I have overripe bananas I make my favorite banana bread recipe and when fall finally arrives, it’s pumpkin bread time.